super-flat/lagom-pb/docs/src/main/paradox/write-side.md

 ## Commands handler
 Commands handler is the meat of the aggregate.
 They encode the business rules of your entity/aggregate and act as a guardian of the aggregate/entity consistency.
 Commands handler must first validate that the incoming command can be applied to the current model state.
-The implementation of a command handler must extend the `lagompb.LagompbCommandHandler[TState]` where `TState` is the generated scala case class from the state proto definition.
+The implementation of a command handler must extend the `io.superflat.lagompb.CommandHandler[TState]` where `TState` is the generated scala case class from the state proto definition.
 See [state section](#state)

 The only function to override is `handle(command: LagompbCommand, state: TState, stateMeta: StateMeta): Try[CommandHandlerResponse]`.